erikpolgar98/dualtrack-mpc-planner/README.md

 # Dual-Track MPC Planner

-Robust dual-track MPC trajectory planner with obstacle avoidance and path tracking based on a 2-DOF vehicle model and quadratic programming (OSQP).
+Dual-track MPC trajectory planner with obstacle avoidance and path tracking based on a 2-DOF vehicle model and quadratic programming (OSQP).

 ## Features